krauthn/LearningR/README.md

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.
+This is practice code for the R course in June 2021

 The following folders contain:

-- `data/`:
+- `data/`: -
-- `doc/`:
+- `doc/`: -
-- `R/`:
+- `R/`: different code files

 # Installing project R package dependencies